 - When valuations of the trust assets are required, the trustees must ensure these are accurate, and take professional advice where necessary.

-- The trustees will need to liaise with H M Revenue and Customs and deal with any tax reporting requirements, which can often be complex.
+- The trustees will need to liaise with H M Revenue and Customs and deal with any tax reporting requirements, which can

 - The trustees should seek proper advice where appropriate (for example from solicitors or financial advisors), in order for them to carry out their duties properly, and arrange the payment of the professional fees from the trust funds.